Siege: World War I

-At the second siege of Przemyśl, the Austro-Hungarian garrison showed an excellent knowledge of siege warfare, not only waiting for relief, but sending sorties into Russian lines and employing an active defence that resulted in the capture of the Russian General Lavr Kornilov.
+At the siege of Przemyśl, during World War I, the Austro-Hungarian garrison showed excellent knowledge of siege warfare, not only waiting for relief, but sending sorties into Russian lines and employing an active defense that resulted in the capture of the Russian General Lavr Kornilov.
 Despite its excellent performance, the garrison's food supply had been requisitioned for earlier offensives, a relief expedition was stalled by the weather, ethnic rivalries flared up between the defending soldiers, and a breakout attempt failed.
 When the commander of the garrison Hermann Kusmanek finally surrendered, his troops were eating their horses and the first attempt of large-scale air supply had failed.
 It was one of the few great victories obtained by either side during the war; 110,000 Austro-Hungarian prisoners were marched back to Russia.
 Use of aircraft for siege running, bringing supplies to areas under siege, would nevertheless prove useful in many sieges to come.

 The largest siege of the war, and arguably the roughest, most gruesome battle in history, was the Battle of Verdun.
 Whether the battle can be considered true siege warfare is debatable.
 Under the theories of Erich von Falkenhayn, it is more distinguishable as purely attrition with a coincidental presence of fortifications on the battlefield.
 When considering the plans of Crown Prince Wilhelm, purely concerned with taking the citadel and not with French casualty figures, it can be considered a true siege.
 The main fortifications were Fort Douaumont, Fort Vaux, and the fortified city of Verdun itself.
 The Germans, through the use of huge artillery bombardments, flamethrowers, and infiltration tactics, were able to capture both Vaux and Douaumont, but were never able to take the city, and eventually lost most of their gains.
 It was a battle that, despite the French ability to fend off the Germans, neither side won.
-The German losses were not worth the potential capture of the city, and the French casualties were not worth holding the symbol of her defence.
+The German losses were not worth the potential capture of the city, and the French casualties were not worth holding the symbol of her defense.

-The development of the armoured tank and improved infantry tactics at the end of World War I swung the pendulum back in favour of manoeuvre, and with the advent of Blitzkrieg in 1939, the end of traditional siege warfare was at hand.
+The development of the armored tank and improved infantry tactics at the end of World War I swung the pendulum back in favor of maneuver, and with the advent of Blitzkrieg in 1939, the end of traditional siege warfare was at hand.
 The Maginot Line would be the prime example of the failure of immobile, post–World War I fortifications.
 Although sieges would continue, it would be in a totally different style and on a reduced scale.